Guilt (law): Moral and legal definitions

 "Guilt" is the obligation of a person who has violated a moral standard to bear the sanctions imposed by that moral standard.
-In legal terms, guilt means having been found to have violated a criminal law, though law also raises 'the issue of defences, pleas, the mitigation of offences, and the defeasibility of claims'.
+In legal terms, guilt means having been found to have violated a criminal law, though the law also raises 'the issue of defences, pleas, the mitigation of offences, and the defeasibility of claims'.

 Les Parrott draws a three-fold distinction between "objective or legal guilt, which occurs when society's laws have been broken... social guilt...[over] an unwritten law of social expectation", and finally the way "personal guilt occurs when someone compromises one's own standards".